efrecon/concocter/README.md

 restart it.
 However, it is possible to use the `-kill` option to send more gentle signals so as to tell the program under control to reload its configuration from files that we would have just re-generated.

+## Docker Support

+`concocter` is able to communicate with a running docker daemon and automatically creates variables to reflect the current status of all running containers known at the daemon.
+Docker support is triggered whenever a variable of any name is associated to a source which specification is similar to `@docker+unix:///var/run/docker.sock`.
+Anything that follows the `+` in that URL is considered the location of the docker daemon.

+The name of the variable is used as the base for a number of other auto-generated variables.
+The variable itself will contain the list of (short) containers identifiers running at the daemon.
+For each container, a series of variables starting with the name of the main variable, followed by a dash and followed by the identifier of the container will be created.
+So, for example, if the variable was named `docker`, and if only one container with short identifier `7161b422b031` was running, a series of variables which name starts with `docker-7161b422b031` would be created by appending using the following suffixes to this core name:

+  - `-id` will contain the full identifier of the container.
+  - `-name` will contain the name of the container.
+  - `-ip` will contain the IP address of the container on the bridge network.
+  - `-mac` will contain the MAC address of the container on the bridge network.
+  - `-ports` will contain the list of external ports actually forwarded.
+Each port specification will be composed of the port number, followed by a slash, followed by the type, e.g. `tcp`.
+  - `-image` will contain the name of the image that led to the container.
+  - `-environment` will contain the list of environment variables that are present within the container.
+  - For each environment variable, a dash and the name of the environment variable will also lead to a new variable.

 ## Test and Example